d-fine/Dataland/.github/pull_request_template.md

   - [ ] The feature branch is deployed to clone with `Reset non-user related Docker Volumes & Re-populate` turned off
   - [ ] It's verified that the CD run is green
   - [ ] The new feature is manually used/tested/observed on the clone server
-  - [ ] The feature branch is deployed to dev1, and it's verified that the CD run is green
+  - [ ] The feature branch is deployed to dev1 with `Reset non-user related Docker Volumes & Re-populate` turned on, and it's verified that the CD run is green
 - [ ] ELSE, the new version is deployed to the dev server "dev1" using this branch
   - [ ] Run with setting `Reset non-user related Docker Volumes & Re-populate` turned on
   - [ ] It's verified that this version actually is the one deployed (check gitinfo for branch name and commit id!)